-- Checking glucose levels before 15 weeks of gestation: - Can find undetected diabetes or hyperglycemia - Prevent fetal exposure to hyperglycemiaAllows providers and pregnant people to - take action to prevent complications • Use standard diabetes diagnostic criteria. - If positive, diagnosis "Diabetes complicating pregnancy" - If fasting BG 110+ or A1C 5.9%+ - At higher risk of adverse outcomes and more likely to experience GDM and need insulin.
+- Checking glucose levels before 15 weeks of gestation: - Can find undetected diabetes or hyperglycemia - Prevent fetal exposure to hyperglycemia - Allows providers and pregnant people to take action to prevent complications - Use standard diabetes diagnostic criteria. - If positive, diagnosis "Diabetes complicating pregnancy" - If fasting BG 110+ or A1C 5.9%+ - At higher risk of adverse outcomes and more likely to experience GDM and need insulin.

-15. Management of Diabetes in Pregnancy: Standards of Ca Diabetes-2024 (III)
+15. Management of Diabetes in Pregnancy: Standards of Care in Diabetes-2024 REE

-What best describes gestational diabetes?

-a.
-Diabetes discovered within the first 12 weeks of pregnancy.
+- What best describes gestational diabetes? - a.
+Diabetes discovered within the first 12 weeks of pregnancy. - b.

-- b.
 Diabetes discovered in the 24-28 weeks of pregnancy. - c.
 Risk of getting diabetes before pregnancy. - d.
 Diabetes discovered at any point during pregnancy.